 In 1990, Metallica hooked up with producer Bob Rock for a self-titled release that would become better known as "The Black Album", due to its cover art.
 Released in 1991, the black album would become one of the best-selling rock albums of all time, selling over 16 million copies in the US alone.

-In 1996, the band returned with "Load".
-The following year, "Reload" appeared.
+In 1996, the band experimented with Rock music style Alternative Rock, this could be heard on the album "Load".
+The following year, "Reload" appeared which had the similiar formula as ''Load''.
 The albums continued the band’s trend of more accessible music.
 In 1999, the group released an album and accompanying film called "S&M", which featured Metallica performing their songs with the San Francisco Symphony Orchestra.

 In 2001, as the band was preparing to begin work on a new album, Newsted quit the group, citing personal and musical reasons.
 Work on the new album was further complicated when Hetfield entered rehab for alcohol abuse.
 The album, called "St. Anger", was eventually completed in 2003 with producer Bob Rock handling the bass.
 Upon its release, "St. Anger" drew mostly negative reviews.
 Following the recording, Robert Trujillo, formerly of Suicidal Tendencies, was hired as bassist.
 The making of the album was captured in the documentary “Some Kind Of Monster”.